German Consulate General Houston

 Welcome to the website of the German Consulate General in Houston.
-Here you will find information on Germany, the consular services we provide and German-related news and events in our area.
-We offer a wide spectrum of information, including travel, study, doing business in Germany and much more.
-Our German language website features information and news relevant to German citizens.
 The Consulate General’s area of jurisdiction covers Texas, Louisiana, Arkansas, Oklahoma and New Mexico.

 For requests within the administrative district of the Honorary Consul of the Federal Republic of Germany in Dallas please contact until further notice, exclusively the Consulate General of the Federal Republic of Germany in Houston, Phone: +1-713-627-7770, E-Mail:

 Visa and Passport Departments are available by phone:

 Monday, Wednesday, Thursday 1:30 p.m. - 3:00 p.m.